carpentries/lesson-development-training/episodes/episodes.md

    Think of these logical blocks as topics that you need to cover within your lesson but do not go too deep into defining learning objectives for individual episodes - we will cover that soon.
 2. Next, assign responsibility for one of these episodes to each collaborator in your team.
-   They will focus on this episode for the rest of this training, and you will teach these episodes in a trial run between parts 1 and 2 of this training.
+   They will focus on this episode for the rest of this training.

 Some questions you might ask yourself to help break down your lesson-level learning objectives include: